earthlab/hub-ops/docs/source/daily-operations/deployment-workflow.rst

 * after the PR is merged, travis builds the docker image(s), pushes them to dockerhub, and deploys the hub(s).
 This build `runs` the :code:`before_deploy` and :code:`deploy` sections in :code:`.travis.yml`.

-Before making changes to a production hub (i.e. one being used for a course), try them out on a test hub on `staging` branch before creating a feature branch with the changes and pull requesting to master.
+Before making changes to a production hub (i.e. one being used for a course), try them out on a test hub on :code:`staging` branch before creating a feature branch with the changes and pull requesting to master.

 Deploy script